Madrid Festivals

 The festival of San Isidro takes place on 15th May although major bullfights are held at Las Ventas, Madrid’s bullring, for the best part of a month around this date.
 This is the world’s largest bullfighting event which attracts all the best matadors.
 Tickets for the bullfights are sold out for the whole month well in advance.
 The other side of San Isidro consists of about nine days of varied events with many Madrileños dressed in traditional costume.
 A whole range of cultural events take place together with concerts and a variety of art exhibitions.
 You can find full details of what’s on and when on the San Isidro Website.

 If you’re in Madrid at the start of May be warned that both the 1st and 2nd are public holidays.
-Dos de Mayo is a celebration of events on 2nd May 1808 when a popular revolt against the French occupiers began in Puerta del Sol which would lead to the War of Independence in which the French were defeated.
+Dos de Mayo is a celebration of events on 2nd May 1808 when a popular revolt against the French occupiers began in Puerta del Sol.
+After the protest was repressed by the Napoleonic forces present in the city, a wave of proclamations of indignation and public calls for armed insurrection spread throughout the country, which would lead to the Spanish War of Independence in which the French were defeated.

-During the month of August the majority of Madrid’s residents head for their annual holidays on the coast yet there are some important ‘castizo’ festivals beginning with San Cayetano then San Lorenzo followed by La Paloma on 15th (it’s the national holiday of Asunción in the rest of the country).
-With one excuse after another to party the old centre (near C/Toledo and Plaza de la Paja) is full of those non-holidaymakers who make the most of the ongoing street parties.
+During the month of August the majority of Madrid’s residents head for their annual holidays on the coast yet there are some important ‘castizo’ festivals beginning with San Cayetano then San Lorenzo followed by La Paloma on 15th August (it’s the national holiday of Asunción in the rest of the country).

 Madrid Pride Week